prikhi/hkhue/README.md

 Dunno exactly what I want but probably most of this:

 * Basic usage
-  * Query light status - id, name, on/off, color, brightness
+  * Query light status
+    * Improve the XY -> RGB conversion - sometimes the values are negative...
   * Create/run preset scenes
     * Scenes on Hue Bridge or in own database?
     * Play scene but don't change current brightness!